 - 1 teaspoon peppermint extract

 - 6 tablespoons water

 - ¾ cup Christmas sprinkles, plus extra for garnish

 - Adjust and oven racks to the upper third and lower third of the oven and heat the oven to 350 degrees.
 Line cupcake pans with cupcake liners and set aside.
 In a food processor, pulse sprinkles until coarsely ground, about 8 pulses and set aside.

 - In a 4 cup liquid measuring cup, whisk together the milk, egg whites and vanilla.

 - With a stand mixer fitted with the paddle attachment, mix flour, sugar, baking powder and salt on low speed until combined.
 Add butter one piece at a time and mix until the mixture forms pea sized pieces, about 1 minute.
 Reserve ½ cup of the milk mixture.
 Pour remaining milk mixture into the batter and increase the speed to medium-high and beat until light and fluffy, about 1 minute.
 Reduce the speed to medium-low and add reserved ½ cup milk mixture and beat until combined, about 30 seconds.
 Give the batter a final stir by hand and stir in ground sprinkles.

-Assembled cupcakes can be stored in an air tight cake container for up to 1 day at room temperature or stored in the refrigerator for up to 3 days.
+STORAGE: Frosted cupcakes can be stored in an airtight cake container at room temperature for up to 1 day or stored in the refrigerator for up to 3 days.
 Bring to room temperature before serving.